 The principal activities of the company comprise the manufacture and supply of impregnated composite materials used for the manufacture of composite components and tooling.
-The company's long term objective is to return to profitability and meet the objectives of Solvay SA, the company's ultimate parent undertaking.
-In pursuing this objective the company intends to maintain sound financial management and avoid excessive risks.
+Although the business returned to profitability in 2019, the Composite group has taken the decision to consolidate a number of its sites, resulting in the closure of this business in July 2020.
+The company's short term objective is to maintain profitability until closure and meet the objectives of Solvay SA, the company's ultimate parent undertaking.
+In pursuing this objective, the company intends to maintain sound financial management and avoid excessive risks.